RedHenLab/NLP/README.md

 [Semester of Code](http://semesterofcode.com) ([Admin](http://vps.semesterofcode.com))

-Task list
+Task list (see also [Projects for students](https://sites.google.com/site/distributedlittleredhen/home/the-cognitive-core-research-topics-in-red-hen/projects-for-students) on Red Hen)

 - [ ] [Multiword expressions tagger](https://github.com/RedHenLab/NLP/issues/1)
 - [ ] [Etiquetador de expresiones multipalabra](https://github.com/RedHenLab/NLP/issues/2)

-We are also interested in your suggestions for applications that can annotate a large multimodal corpus -- say, Natural Language Processing applications, or an application that recognizes laughter using [Praat](http://www.fon.hum.uva.nl/praat/), or emotional expressions using [OpenEAR](http://sourceforge.net/projects/openart/), or visual applications using [OpenCV](http://opencv.org/).
+We are also interested in your suggestions for applications that can annotate a large multimodal corpus -- say, other Natural Language Processing applications, or an application that recognizes laughter using [Praat](http://www.fon.hum.uva.nl/praat/), or emotional expressions using [OpenEAR](http://sourceforge.net/projects/openart/), or visual applications using [OpenCV](http://opencv.org/).

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)